orangeduck/PyMark/README.md

 Loading data at runtime and making it easy to access in a type safe language is always going to be horrible.
 It is one of the major issues with doing object markup in a separate language and there is little way around it.
 Saying that it doesn't have to be as obtuse as some XML or highly structured APIs.

+Feedback is more than welcome on any of these.

 C
 -